The Bankrate promise

-This happens when debt collectors report debts to credit reporting agencies without first making a legitimate attempt to communicate about the debt to consumers.
-It seems some debt collectors use such dubious means to attempt to get consumers to pay them.
+Debt parking happens when debt collectors report debts to the credit reporting agencies without making a legitimate attempt to communicate with the consumer about the debt in question.
+Some debt collectors use this tactic to get consumers to pay off a certain account — even if it doesn’t belong to them.

-In one case cited by the FTC, a consumer applied for a mortgage loan.
-He then found that that an outstanding medical debt of $1,500 had taken down his credit score and put his home purchase in jeopardy.
-On contacting the hospital he allegedly owed the money to, he found out that he only owed an $80 co-pay.
-Even then, Midwest refused to concede and insisted that it would sue the man if he didn’t pay up.
+In one case cited by the FTC, a consumer applied for a mortgage loan, where he found that $1,500 in outstanding medical debt had lowered his credit score.
+He contacted the hospital only to find out that the only outstanding balance was an $80 co-pay.
+Despite this, Midwest allegedly threatened to sue if he didn’t pay the $1,500 balance.

 Debt parking tactics violate FCRA, FDCPA regulations

-The debt parking tactics employed by debt collectors like Midwest violate various aspects of the Fair Debt Collection Practices Act, which lays out how debt collectors should engage with debtors, and the Fair Credit Reporting Act, which spells out how credit reporting agencies and those who furnish information to them should operate.
+The debt parking tactics employed by debt collectors like Midwest violate various aspects of the Fair Debt Collection Practices Act (FDCPA) which lays out how debt collectors should engage with debtors, and the Fair Credit Reporting Act (FCRA), which spells out how credit reporting agencies and those who furnish information to them should operate.

-The legal violations the FTC cites against Midwest include:
+The legal violations the FTC cites against Midwest that violate these regulations include:

 If you are a victim of debt parking, you have certain recourses under the FDCPA and the FCRA.
-The FTC advises that you could sue a debt collector who negates your FDCPA rights in a state or federal court.
-You should take such action within a year of such violation.
+The FTC states that within a year of the violation occurring, you could sue a debt collector who negates your FDCPA rights.

 The FCRA allows you to dispute any inaccurate credit reports with credit reporting agencies, or with those who provided the input to them.
 You should contact them with a dispute letter and any documents (send copies) that support your case.

-A credit reporting agency should investigate your dispute and get back to you within 30 days (the CFPB has extended this timeframe during the COVID crisis).
-If you want it to, the agency should also send any correction to anyone who received your credit report in the last six months.
-In case the dispute is not resolved to your satisfaction, you can put in a statement providing your input to be included with your credit report.
+A credit reporting agency should investigate your dispute and get back to you within 30 days.
+If you want it to, the agency should also send any corrections made to anyone who received your credit report in the last six months.
+In the event that the dispute is not resolved to your satisfaction, you can put in a statement providing your input to be included with your credit report.